cyzhao126/POEN/README.md

 For data preparation of VideoPipe, we follow the dataset used in "VideoPipe Challenge @ ICPR2022，Challenge on Real-World Video Understanding for Urban Pipe Inspection" |[pdf](https://arxiv.org/pdf/2210.11158), [github](https://videopipe.github.io/)|.
 You can use the above official link to download VideoPipe dataset, since the annotations of testing set are not public, we conduct the experiments focused on the training and validation sets.

 Our split files for $\tau_{cls}$ and $\tau_{ood}$ are provided in `/data`.

 ## Train
 The implementation of video swin transformer is based on MMAction2 project |[github](https://github.com/open-mmlab/mmaction2)|.
 The config file of this work could be found at `/configs`, config files show all detailed settings of the model.
-Some code designed for SEFN are provide in `/mmaction`, which should overwrite its source files after downloading mmaction project.
+Some code designed for POEN are provide in `/mmaction`, which should overwrite its source files after downloading mmaction project.

 1. Download the pretrained model from MMAction2 project and put it under the directory `/data`.
 The model we used is "swin_base_patch244_window877_kinetics600_22k.pth".
 2. Train a model for $\tau_{cls}$ with 2 GPUs, by